ethereum/homestead-guide/source/glossary.rst

       Morden was the first Ethereum alternative testnet.

    ropsten
-      Ropsten is a testnet forked from Morden in November 2016 due to increasing mining difficulty, and a client consensus issue.
+      Ropsten is an active Ethereum testnet that replaced Morden in November 2016.
+It was started from a new genesis block due to a client consensus issue and increasing block times.

    testnet
       A mirror network of the production Ethereum network that is meant for testing.
 See Morden.